-Macadamia Nuts: Macademia Nuts can cause dangerous symptoms like vomiting or even hyperthermia (a dangerous state of elevated body temperature).
+Macadamia Nuts: Macadamia Nuts can cause dangerous symptoms like vomiting or even hyperthermia (a dangerous state of elevated body temperature).
 A no-no for Fido.

 Garlic, Onions, and More.
-Dogs can’t safely eat anything from the “allium” family of flowering plants.
-This includes not just garlic and onions, but also scallions, leeks, chives, and shallots.
-These foods can cause dangerous symptoms like weakness and increased heart rate.
+Dogs can’t safely eat anything from the “Allium” family of flowering plants.
+This includes not just garlic and onions but also scallions, leeks, chives, and shallots.
+These foods can cause dangerous symptoms like weakness and an increased heart rate.

 Bacon, Ham, and Fat Trimmings: As a rule, you should keep your pup away from any food items that are loaded with salt and/or fat.
 Bacon, ham, and fat trimmings certainly qualify; they can cause vomiting, diarrhea, and pancreatitis.

-Yeast Dough: Not only can ingesting yeast dough lead to alcohol toxicosis, it can also cause bloat or bloat-like symptoms as the dough continues to rise while in your dog's stomach.
-Raw bread dough is verboten for dogs — and for humans too.
+Yeast Dough: Not only can ingesting yeast dough lead to alcohol toxicosis, but it can also cause bloat or bloat-like symptoms as the dough continues to rise in your dog's stomach.
+Raw bread dough is forbidden for dogs—and for humans too.